Custom Websites vs Starting with a Website Theme

-Website development can be broken out into the web design and the actual web development (programming).
+Website development consists of the actual web design and the web development (programming).
 Web design is the graphical design of what the website looks like.
-Web development is the actual building of the design and logic to make a functional website.
+Web development is the coding of the design and logic to make a functional website.
 This post focused on the web design side of a project.

 Custom Website Design